verhas/javageci/REFERENCE.md

 The interface `Generator` defines the method `process()` in a way that it should not throw exception.
 If there is an exception during code generation then it has to wrapped into some run-time exception.
-This will be propagared to the unit test level and thus the test will fail, as it should.
+This will be propagated to the unit test level and thus the test will fail, as it should.

 For the wrapping Java::Geci provides the exception class